 Home-buying costs go beyond having the initial deposit and covering the monthly repayments, they also include mortgage fees and tax, plus any associated costs with moving home and/or decorating the property.
 It should also cover any additional costs you may face in the future when it comes to remortgaging.
 Today’s UK mortgage rates are liable to change over time, thus impacting your monthly repayment costs.

 In a series of moves, the BoE raised interest rates from 0.25% at the start of 2022 to 4% on 2 February 2023, in a bid to slow down rising inflation nationally.
-Thanks to a marked rise in interest rates, 2023 may prove to be a challenging year for those looking to apply for a mortgage or remortgage an existing property.
+This was then increased to 5.25% in August 2023.
+Thanks to a marked rise in interest rates in 2023, 2024 may prove to be a challenging year for those looking to apply for a mortgage or remortgage an existing property.

 According to the BoE, the average interest rate on a UK two-year fixed rate mortgage in January 2022 was 2.3%, with inflation standing at 5.4%.
-However, a year later, that same mortgage will be affected by interest rates to the tune of 5.75%, with UK inflation rocketing up to 10.7%.
+However, a year later, that same mortgage was affected by interest rates to the tune of 5.75%, with UK inflation rocketing up to 10.7%.

-In November 2022, the effective interest rate on existing UK mortgages with a fixed rate was 2.08%, according to the BoE.
-This contrasts with an average rate of 4.41% on variable rate mortgages and quoted household interest rates on new fixed rate mortgages of around 6%.
+In December 2023, the effective interest rate on existing UK mortgages with a fixed rate was 2.86%, according to the BoE.
+This contrasted with an average rate of 6.83% on variable rate mortgages and quoted household interest rates on new fixed rate mortgages of 5.21%.

 For those looking to remortgage to a fixed rate option, monthly repayments are likely to increase drastically.
 During a remortgage, if interest rates rise from 2% to 6% on a fixed rate remortgage, homeowners can expect to pay an average of £250 more per month.